Louis Linn: Awards

 Active in both tournaments and in establishing organizations, demonstrating his high competence as referee and organizer, Linn has received both great amounts of attention, and several awards during his years.

 For his achievements in establishing Chinese Kung Fu in Europe, he received an award in 1978 from the president of the Judo Association of the Republic of China, M.C.
 Mao.
 As recognition of his competence, Linn was appointed advisor to the Tae Kwon Do committee by the Kuoshu committee at the 3rd congress of the Taipei Sport Association in 1976, and elected board member of and appointed advisor to the Kuoshu committee.
 In 1983, he was elected as vice president in the Kuoshu Worldwide Promotion Association.

 One of the most prominent awards he received was the Wushu contribution award (武術貢獻獎) that he was awarded at the International Free Sparring Invitational Tournament held in Shenzhen, China, from the Head Body of the Wushu Federation of the People's Republic of China in 1988.

 He has also received several letters of recommendations for his promotion and establishment of Wushu.
 From the Chinese Ambassador in Sweden, Mr. Tang Longbin, Linn received a letter of recommendation in 1993, and in 1995, he received an appreciation letter from Mr. Li Meng Hua, former president of All China Sports Federation, International Wushu Federation and the Chinese Olympic Committee.

 Film career

-Louis Linn was contracted as the main actor in Gou Hua and Kai Fa Film Corporations and acted in seven films produced in Taiwan and Hong Kong between 1971-1973.
+Louis Linn was contracted as the main actor in Gou Hua and Kai Fa Film Corporations and acted in seven films produced in Taiwan and Hong Kong between 1971 and 1973.

 One of his first films was “Winning Gate”, also known today as “Kings of Kung Fu”.
 Later films included “Dragon Brothers”.